 Standing desk conversions act similarly to the homemade DIY stand up desk in that they usually rest on top of your seated desk to accommodate a standing position.
 They have the benefit of being more affordable than purchasing a new desk, and usually adjust from a sitting to standing position without much effort.
 Like the DIY setup, they can suffer from stability issues (shaky monitor,) small work areas (usually large enough for only a keyboard and monitor or laptop) and low weight capacity (usually holding a maximum of 35 lbs. weight.)

 Those who don’t mind investing in a standing office desk can be well rewarded with a manual or electric height-adjustable standing desk.
 The manual versions of the desk are usually adjusted by a crank, and are less expensive than electric versions.
 These desks are typically offered with customizable options such as wood-colored desktops and powder coated frames, which increase the aesthetic appeal.
-Not only do these desks look sharp, but they easily adjust from a sitting to standing position, which makes it easy to alternate between sitting and standing.
+Not only do these desks look sharp, but they easily adjust from a sitting to standing position, making it easy to alternate between sitting and standing.
 Plus, standing desk manufacturers offer a wide variety of desktop sizes to give you plenty of workspace depending on your needs and wants.

 An electric adjustable height desk can cost between $800 and $3000, and are considered the cream of the crop when it comes to aesthetics and functionality.
 Touch button height-adjustment, spacious work surfaces, and high weight capacity all work in its favor to create a highly functioning adjustable sit-stand desk.
 It’s also a possibility to pair an electric standing desk with a treadmill to create a custom treadmill desk.
 The only downside, per se, is that they require a nearby power source.